 What is Paneer Jalfrezi?

-Paneer Jalfrezi is a popular Indian dish where paneer, and vegetables such as bell peppers, onions, and tomatoes, are stir-fried in a pan and seasoned with a blend of spices and herbs.
+Paneer Jalfrezi is a popular Indian dish where paneer, and vegetables such as bell peppers, onions, and tomatoes are stir-fried in a pan and seasoned with a blend of spices and herbs.

 The word 'jalfrezi' comes from the Bengali language 'jhal' means hot or spicy, and 'frezi' means suitable for a diet.